adidas/docs/python/aws_deployment/how_to_starter_pyramid.rst

 This was a curious problem.
 It seems that AWS has some automagic that will execute some logic if domain.com/static is requested.
-The way around this is to change the name of your static asset folder.'' where post_date = '2017-03-07';
+The way around this is to change the name of your static asset folder.